markggn/fail2ban/README.md

-# fail2ban
-Lists of banned IPs
+# A list of IPs banned by fail2ban

-Lists of banned IPs (mainly Wordpress related and [Webexploits](https://github.com/mitchellkrogza/Fail2Ban.WebExploits))
+A list of IPs which were banned by fail2ban (mainly Wordpress related and [Webexploits](https://github.com/mitchellkrogza/Fail2Ban.WebExploits))